SciNetHPC/RFP-Benchmark-Suite/README.md

 - Please refer to their documentation site [here](https://www.spec.org/hpc2021/docs/overview.html) and installation guide [here](https://www.spec.org/hpc2021/docs/install-guide-linux.html).

 - Follow their run and reporting rules on this [link](https://www.spec.org/hpc2021/docs/runrules.html) and report back the scores for the base build along with the system description, configuration file and any other script setting the environment needed to reproduce the benchmark.

+# IOR

+- The HPC IO Benchmark [IOR](https://ior.readthedocs.io/en/latest/) is a parallel IO benchmark that can be used to test the performance of parallel storage systems using various interfaces and access patterns.

+- The IOR benchmark source code can be downloaded from [github](https://github.com/hpc/ior).
+Use their latest [release](https://github.com/hpc/ior/releases) or at least [version 4.0.0](https://github.com/hpc/ior/releases/tag/4.0.0).

+- Please refer to their documentation site [here](https://ior.readthedocs.io/en/latest/intro.html) and installation guide [here](https://ior.readthedocs.io/en/latest/userDoc/install.html).

+- LP2BM specific instructions can be found in the [IOR](IOR) directory.

+- The reported IOR benchmark results must be run on at least the minimum number of nodes and tasks necessary to saturate the storage appliance bandwidth and IOPs.